 Most people have a really vague idea on how added sugar impairs health, and often have a hard time consuming less of the so-called white death.

-In today’s post, our internal medicine expert Dr. Tatyana S. Borisiak gives you a brief overview of the major dangers related to sugar consumption.
+In today’s post, one of our internal medicine physicians Dr. Tatyana S. Borisiak, gives you a brief overview of the major dangers related to sugar consumption.

 10 awful consequences of eating too much sugar